 Flats are never fun and happen when you least expect it.
 But being prepared for when the flat does happen can help get you back on your ride in no time.

 How to Fix a Flat Tire

-Flats happen.
-If you feel and hear that fateful pop, don’t panic.
-Even if you’re on the go and already running late to work, we’ve got you covered.
-Check out our guide to fixing your flats and getting back on your merry way with lickity-split timing.
+Flats happen: it's a fact of life when you're riding your bike*.
+If you feel and hear that dread pop, don’t panic.
+Even if you’re on the go and already running late, we’ve got you covered.
+Read our guide to fixing flat bike and you'll be getting back on your merry way in no time.